yannTrm/machine_learning_course/courses/1_regression.md

 In the following sections, we will delve into more advanced topics related to non-linear regression.
 If you have specific questions or examples related to any of these non-linear models, please let me know, and we can explore them further.

+### Cost Functions in Non-Linear Regression 📝

+In non-linear regression, as in linear regression, cost functions play a crucial role in assessing the model's performance and guiding optimization algorithms.
+However, adapting cost functions for non-linear models can be more complex due to the non-linear nature of the relationships being modeled.
+In this section, we will explore how cost functions are adapted for non-linear regression and provide practical examples.

+#### Adapting Cost Functions for Non-Linear Regression

+When working with non-linear regression models, the choice of an appropriate cost function is essential.
+Unlike linear regression, where Mean Squared Error (MSE) is commonly used, non-linear regression may require custom cost functions tailored to the specific problem.
+These cost functions should reflect the nature of the non-linear relationship between the input features and the target variable.

+Some commonly used cost functions in non-linear regression include:

+- **Mean Squared Error (MSE):** Similar to linear regression, MSE can be used when the non-linear model aims to minimize the squared difference between predicted and actual values.

+- **Mean Absolute Error (MAE):** MAE can be used when the distribution of errors is not normal or when outliers have a significant impact on the model.

+- **Custom Loss Functions:** In many cases, non-linear regression models require custom loss functions that capture the specific nature of the problem.
+These loss functions may be based on domain knowledge or mathematical insights.

+#### Practical Examples

+To illustrate the adaptation of cost functions for non-linear regression, let's consider an example:

+**Example: Temperature Prediction**

+Suppose you are building a non-linear regression model to predict daily temperatures based on historical data.
+The relationship between temperature and time of day may not be linear, and you want to adapt the cost function accordingly.

+In this case, you could define a custom cost function that penalizes errors differently during different times of the day.
+For instance, errors during nighttime might be penalized more heavily than errors during the day.

+$$
+\text{Custom Cost Function} = \sum_{i=1}^{n} w_i(y_i - \hat{y}_i)^2
+$$

+Where:
+- $w_i$ is a weight assigned to each data point based on the time of day.
+- $y_i$ is the actual temperature.
+- $\hat{y}_i$ is the predicted temperature.

+This custom cost function adapts to the non-linear nature of the temperature prediction problem.

+In the next section, we will explore "Advanced Techniques in Non-Linear Regression."
+If you have specific questions or examples related to cost functions in non-linear regression or if you'd like to delve deeper into practical examples, please let me know.